zubeax/zubeax.github.io/_posts/2023-12-10-k3s-networking.markdown

 ![Nginx Splashscreen]({{ "/assets/images/2023-12-10-k3s-networking/nginx-splashscreen.png" | relative_url }}){:width="650px"}

-For Windows workstation this should also work out of the box.
+For Windows workstations this will also work out of the box.
 With Linux workstations you might have to manually tweak the proxy settings.

 <br/><br/>